 The Commission has identified several potential reforms or actions that could strengthen administration and enforcement of the ACL and support the national consumer policy framework.
-Some involve revisiting earlier proposals from the Commission's 2008 consumer policy framework review that remain or have again become pertinent.
+Some involve revisiting earlier proposals from the Commission's 2008 consumer policy framework review that remain, or have again become, pertinent.
 Others are newer and, in some cases, need further development, refinement and testing.
-The Commission is seeking feedback on the need for, feasibility and design of the potential measures to assist in refining them for the final report.

-Work towards a national database of consumer complaints and incidents
+Work towards a national database of consumer intelligence